 Some lab experiments provide evidence that people favor efficient charities in forced choice questions, especially when the contrasts are very clear (0% vs 50% overhead; Gneezy, Keenan, & Gneezy, 2014).
 Yet, other studies suggest that people attend to efficiency information as a potential excuse for not to donate (Exley, 2016), and beliefs about effectiveness are colored by subjective preferences (Berman, Barasch, Levine, & Small, 2018).
 Further evidence suggests that people give based on a subjective sense of making a difference (e.g., when they can help a charity across the finish line with a fundraising goal; Cryder, Loewenstein, & Scheines, 2013; Cryder, Loewenstein, & Seltman, 2013) rather than based on objective metrics of charity efficiency or effectiveness.

-Field experiments suggest that overall, donors do contribute more when they are informed (versus not informed) about either charity efficiency (Parsons, 2007), or effectiveness (Karlan & Wood, 2017).
+Field experiments suggest that overall, donors do not contribute more when they are informed (versus not informed) about either charity efficiency (Parsons, 2007), or effectiveness (Karlan & Wood, 2017).
 While Karlan and Wood (2017) did find that those who had previously donated large amounts gave more when they received effectiveness information (and Parsons found similar effects for efficiency and prior donors), the reason for this effect is unclear.
 For example, large/frequent donors may experience a greater pressure to donate in light of any new positive information.
 Indeed, the compliance literature suggests that people who have already committed to buy something are more easily persuaded in a later stage to pay more for the same product (see e.g., Cialdini & Goldstein, 2004; Cialdini & Griskevicius, 2010).
 There is little reason to believe that donors, unlike regular buyers of products, are immune to compliance pressures.

 Still, people might use more deliberate thinking when deciding how much to give, (thus being susceptible to information about charity efficiency/effectiveness) as compared to when deciding whether to donate.
 This may be particularly the case for regular large donors, who may not dwell on deciding whether to donate again.
 From this perspective, major donors might not be more dispositioned toward effective giving (as interpreted by Karlan & Wood, 2017).
 Rather, small irregular donors may be pre-occupied with a pre-requisite, potentially more emotion-laden question: Should I support this cause at all?